BYLAWS OF TRUSTEES OF TUFTS COLLEGE

 12.2 But for the exceptions described below, the University will not enter into any transaction in which a Trustee, or persons or entities closely associated (as hereinafter defined) to that Trustee, have a material financial interest, direct or indirect, or with respect to which a Trustee’s independence of judgment might be impaired.
 Exceptions to this principle are transactions:

-(a) approved by a majority of the Audit Committee.
-If a majority of the Audit Committee is disqualified from acting or if a majority of the Audit Committee elects to refer the matter to the Executive Committee, then approval by a majority of the Executive Committee shall be required; or
+(a) approved by a majority of the Audit, Risk and Compliance Committee.
+If a majority of the Audit, Risk and Compliance Committee is disqualified from acting or if a majority of the Audit, Risk and Compliance Committee elects to refer the matter to the Executive Committee, then approval by a majority of the Executive Committee shall be required; or

 (b) involving competitive bids or standard rates and terms offered to businesses generally.